nauticalmike/egress-security/README.md

 istioctl install -y --set profile=demo --set meshConfig.outboundTrafficPolicy.mode=ALLOW_ANY
 ```

-Notice the demo profile installs an instance of an Egress gateway and we are configuring the handling of external services by using the `outboundTrafficPolicy` option. `ALLOW_ANY` is the default option enabling access to outbound services and `REGISTRY_ONLY` gets the proxies to block access if the host is not defined in the service registry using the `ServiceEntry` resource.
+Notice the demo profile installs an instance of an Egress gateway and the set flag configures the handling of external services by using the `outboundTrafficPolicy` option. `ALLOW_ANY` is the default option enabling access to outbound services and `REGISTRY_ONLY` gets the sidecar proxies to block access if the host is not defined in the service registry using the `ServiceEntry` resource.

 ### Install the sleep service in the default namespace